 - Don’t touch electrical appliances or switches with wet hands.

 - Do buy reputable electrical goods.
 Cheaper unofficial electrical products, such as phone chargers, may not meet safety regulations and can increase the risk of fire.

 - Do register your items and check for product recalls.

-- Do check your appliance for a CE mark.
-This shows that the appliance meets European safety standards
+- Do check your appliance for a CE mark or a UKCE.
+This shows that the appliance meets European or British safety standards